sapientpants/quorum/docs/implementation-plan.md

      - Create input fields for API keys (OpenAI, Anthropic, Grok, Google AI).
      - Add help links (e.g., "How to get an API key") beside each field.
      - Style the Continue button with gradient effects matching the design.
+   - *Note:* All tasks under First-Time User Onboarding have now been fully implemented.

 2. **API Key Management**
    - **API Key Management Screen**